5 Law Office Design Strategies To Maximize Millennial Employee Retention

 It’s also important to consider how natural light affects the level of perceived happiness within the office.
 Exposure to natural light in the workplace has been known to improve sleep, vitality, and overall quality of life.
 In short, law offices should increase the amount of natural light in the office to promote workplace wellbeing and increase employee productivity.

 Millennials are generally socially conscious and care about their impact on the world around them.
 This trend was reflected in Deloitte’s 2016 Millennial survey which showed millennials want businesses to focus more on people and sustainability and less on profits.

 There are a number of ways that businesses can poise themselves as leaders in sustainability.
 For one, using sustainable materials and ethical building practices can help usher in feelings of respect and admiration for an organization.

 Likewise, designing your law firm to have a low environmental impact is also a surefire way to signify that you’re listening and adapting to meet the expectations of its employees.
 Explore the eco-friendly potential of harvesting rainwater for flushing toilets and washing hands.
 Consider the installation of solar panels to not only satisfy the desires of your young talent pool but to offset and reduce the costs associated with electricity.
 Source sustainable, and/or recycled/upcycled wood and building materials to give your space character that warms the hearts of your employees and demonstrates the organization’s commitment to them.

 Interior designers know all too well the effects of colour on human psychology.
-Use of colour theory can be used to overhaul the visual aesthetic of your new office design strategy but also to motivate employee behaviour.
+The use of colour theory can be used to overhaul the visual aesthetic of your new law office design strategy but also to motivate employee behaviour.